 This site began as a personal exploration complementing my formal study and practice in visual arts.
-I have always been a writer – writing for a living as an academic for many years – but I have been engaged with the visual world, especially art, photography and movies, just as deeply and often more so.
+I have always been a writer – writing for a living as an academic for many years – but I have long engaged with the visual world as well.

-I began my online art-writing career using the idea of the Void.
+I began my art-writing career using the idea of the Void.
 The Void has been a powerful meme in recent philosophy.
 I have described some of the ways in which the Void can be explored through contemporary art in my prize-winning essay on the work of Anne Judell.
 See: Anne Judell “Void” – Review.

 Annette Hamilton 2015.
 Rowboat, 1932.
 Oil on canvas, 50 x 50 cm.
 From monochrome series The Drift 2015-16.